PDAL/PDAL/doc/stages/writers.bpf.rst

     standard BPF header.

 coord_id
     The coordinate ID (UTM zone) of the data.
-NOTE: Only the UTM coordinate type is currently supported.
-[Default: 0, with coordinate type set to none]

-autoutm
-    Attempt to assign the UTM zone automatically if the active coordinate system is UTM.
-If the spatial reference is not UTM, no UTM zone will be set for the file.
+Southern zones take negative values.
+A value of 0 indicates cartesian instead of UTM coordinates.
+A value of 'auto' will attempt to set the UTM zone from a suitable spatial reference, or set to 0 if no such SRS is set.
+[Default: 0]

 scale_x, scale_y, scale_z
     Scale to be divided from the X, Y and Z nominal values, respectively, after